SCOPE OF THIS CHAPTER

 Derby and Derbyshire Safeguarding Children Partnership Information Sharing Agreement and Guidance for Practitioners (see Documents Library, Guidance Documents)

-In addition to the above the Derby City and Derbyshire Escalation Policy and Process (see Documents Library, Guidance Documents) should always be used by agencies and practitioners when there are concerns that a professional difference of opinion may be getting in the way of keeping a child safe.
+In addition to the above the Derby and Derbyshire Multi Agency Dispute Resolution and Escalation Policy (see Documents Library, Guidance Documents) should always be used by agencies and practitioners when there are concerns that a professional difference of opinion may be getting in the way of keeping a child safe.
 Where there are concerns about the outcome of a Child Protection Conference, the Derby or Derbyshire Child Protection Conference Professional Dissent Process (see Documents Library, Guidance Documents) should be used.

 2. Child Centred Approach to Safeguarding